Idie's Farm

 Ingredients & Supplies for Toxin-Free Candles

-• 16 oz jars, candle jars of your choosing, metal tins, or molds (See Tips)
+• Heat-safe glass jars, candle jars, metal tins, or candle molds

 • Optional: Essential oils (like lavender, cedarwood, or orange)